 Humans will always look for shortcuts to get what we desire.

-The sales pitch, the résumé, the cost overrun, the building of the transcontinental railroad, cryptocurrency, the balloon mortgage, the subprime loan, day trading, the missile gap, the housing bubble, stonk memes, the Laffer curve, tax cuts, the Twitter blue check — all of these amount to champagne wishes and caviar dreams that can be yours too as part of a get-rich-quick scheme that promises you the moon for the low, low price of your integrity.
+The elevator pitch, the résumé, the cost overrun, the building of the transcontinental railroad, cryptocurrency, the balloon mortgage, the subprime loan, day trading, the missile gap, the housing bubble, stonk memes, the Laffer curve, tax cuts, the Twitter blue check — all of these amount to champagne wishes and caviar dreams that can be yours too as part of a get-rich-quick scheme that promises you the moon for the low, low price of your integrity.

 And so the promise of AI — more specifically ChatGPT — is clogging our newsfeeds and creative arteries as we see people attempt to get machines to do our work for them.

 “…whenever I chat with ChatGPT about any subject I know much about, such as the history of animation, I’m most struck by how deeply untrustworthy it is.
 If a rogue software engineer set out to poison our shared corpus of knowledge by generating convincing-sounding misinformation in bulk, the end result might look something like this.
 It’s prone to botching the chronological order of events, conflating multiple people with similar backgrounds, and—like an unprepared student—lobbing vague pronouncements that don’t require it to know anything about the topic at hand.”